jeffkaufman/webscripts/README.md

 sudo service uwsgi-shrubgrazer start
 ```

-1. At VPS provider open up 443 for HTTPS at firewall
+1. At VPS provider open up TCP 443 for HTTPS and UDP 60000-61000 for
+   mosh at firewall

 1. verify everything works with /etc/hosts overrides